cookpad/streamy/README.md

 ### Consuming events

 We use [karafka](https://github.com/karafka/karafka) to handle the bulk of the consumer logic.
-You can also use [karafka/avro](https://github.com/karafka/avro) to consume Avro based events
+You can also use [karafka/avro](https://github.com/karafka/avro) to consume Avro encoded events

 Configure karafka consumer: